28 Exterior Color Combinations for Inviting Curb Appeal

 Pine Green + Red-Brown + White

 Field and forest colors perfectly suit a Craftsman-style home.
 Shutters painted forest green are dark enough to be seen against the rusty brown exterior.
 White paint brings the porch walls and columns out of the roof's shadow and also handily highlights green shutters and a front door stained to match the home's siding.
-Before choosing your paint palette, research color schemes associated with your home's architectural style.
+Before choosing your outdoor paint palette, research exterior paint schemes associated with your home's architectural style.

 Brick Red + Gingerbread Orange + Brown